beekhof/calendar-sync/docs/README.md

 The Calendar Sync Tool creates a read-only "Work Sync" calendar in your personal calendar account (Google Calendar or Apple Calendar/iCloud), populated with filtered events from your work Google Calendar.
 The work calendar is the "source of truth" - any manual changes made to the synced calendar will be overwritten on the next sync.

+### ⚠️ Important Warning

+**Before your first sync, please be aware:**

+- **The work calendar is the source of truth** - the tool will DELETE any events in the destination calendar that are not present in the work calendar
+- **Manually created events will be deleted** - any events you manually add to the destination calendar will be removed on the next sync
+- **Use a dedicated calendar** - only use this tool with a calendar that you don't manually edit.
+The tool will automatically create a "Work Sync" calendar for you, or you can specify a different name in the config
+- **Stale events are removed** - events that were previously synced but no longer exist in the work calendar will be deleted

+**This tool is designed for one-way synchronization only.
+Do not manually edit the destination calendar.**

 ### Key Features

 - **One-way sync**: Work calendar → Personal calendar (Google or Apple)